midoBB/systemd-credentials-vault/README.md

 - Connects to a Vault server to fetch credentials.
 - Supports AppRole authentication method.
 - Automatically renews Vault tokens before they expire.
+- **Security**: Validates that connecting processes are managed by `systemd`.
+- **Security**: Restricts access to a whitelist of `systemd` services.
+- Supports fetching generic secrets, AppRole IDs, and dynamic/static credentials for database engines.

 ## Requirements

 - Go 1.22 or higher.
+- A Linux system with `systemd`.
-- HashiCorp Vault & AppRole policies allowing access to secrets
+- HashiCorp Vault & AppRole policies allowing access to secrets.
-- A Unix-based system (due to the use of Unix sockets).

 ## Configuration